pcmarcon/malduino-payload-samples/README.md

 Payload Sample Files
 ====================
-single_file_enc.ps1 - will encrypt only the file test.txt on the current drive and show a fake screen asking for payment
+single_file_enc.ps1 - encrypt the file test.txt on the current drive and show a fake screen asking for payment

+single_file_ren.ps1 - just rename the file test.txt the current drive to test.txt.ren (no encryption) and show a fake screen asking for payment

+screen_enc.jpg - fake ransomware encryption image to display

 virtual_malduino.bat - use this .bat on the windows computer when is not possible to connect the USB Malduino

-screen_enc.jpg - fake ransomware encryption image to display

 single_file_enc_malduino.ino - arduino firmware with payload script for ORIGINAL MALDUINO HW